 For those who have not been investing for a number of years, this may be the first experience with a stock market that has sustained losses for several consecutive quarters.
 The Dow Jones Industrial Average is just shy of an official bear market (meaning the market has dropped 20% from its previous high mark).
 If you have not felt this emotional tug generated by watching your stock fund values plummet, welcome to the reality of investing in stocks.

 If you persist in following your TSP returns on a daily or weekly basis, remember that those who buy or sell based on an emotional response to daily price changes often lose money in the long run.
-Markets often go down hard (check out the annual TSP returns for 2001 and 2002) and the patient investor has always been rewarded in the long run with higher returns.
+Markets often go down hard and the patient investor has always been rewarded in the long run with higher returns.
 No one can reliably predict what will happen in the near future and continuing weakness in stocks is certainly a strong possibility.
 But, if you are looking at retiring a few years into the future, chances are your investments will be profitable.
 If you are planning on retiring in 2008, especially if you are under the FERS system, hopefully you have diversified your investments to take advantage of the 7.28% increase the F fund has provided over the past twelve months.